Table of Contents

 We also need batteries.
 I tested many batteries:

-The best ones were the CMOS CR1616 (on the right in the photo (with wires).
-It's important to understand that the numbers 1616 refer to the size.
-The first 16 is the width (16 mm), and the second 16 is the thickness (1.6 mm).
-You can also use batteries labeled 2016 (they are wider and the same thickness).
+The best fit were those called CMOS CR1616 (in the photo on the right (with wires).
+It should be understood that the numbers 1616 are the size.
+The first 16 is the width (16 mm), the second 16 is the thickness (1.6 mm).
+You can take batteries labeled 2016 (they are wider and the same thickness).

 You also need to buy:

-Now that you've bought everything, you can start soldering.
+Now that you have everything, you can start soldering.

-If your cartridge is slightly different from those above, you can still install a battery using the same components.
-You just need to compare the markings on the board and find the same ones on yours.
+If your cartridge is slightly different from those above, you will most likely still be able to install a battery using the same components.
+You just need to compare the component markings on the board and find the same ones on yours.

 Board 1

 Let's start with board 1.
-This is what it looks like before soldering:
+This is its view before soldering:

 In the place marked with the number 1 (see photo above), you need to desolder the jumper labeled 0.